hear the conclusion

 In many of the Native American tribes of the past it was customary for a youth as he entered manhood to prove his worth by surreptitiously entering the camp of an "enemy" (who may well have been a friend the day before, and may again be the next day), steal his horse and other possessions, and maybe even kill the owner.
 To fail to accomplish such a deed would mean being considered less than a man.
 We see this mentality in many of the gangs of our fair country even today.
 In the Hindu culture there are those who will starve to death standing next to a healthy cow because they consider that cow to be their ancestor.
 Some go so far as to sacrifice their food to the rats of the temple for the same reason.
 During the Theocracy of Israel, if a person witnessed a breech of etiquette as given to them by God Himself, they were to bring that person, who may well be a beloved family member, before the elders, and be the first to cast a stone at that person.

 We are captives of the society in which we live.
 And the society of today has abandoned all rules other than the common rule of not criticizing those who desire to be oblivious to all the rules of God.
-And this attitude is now promoted by many of the churches, which as history may well provide evidence, was in fact part of the institution of the very attitude it condemns.
+And this attitude is now promoted by many of the churches, which as history may well provide evidence, had a part in the institution of the very attitude it condemns.

 Each of us have made a choice to belong to one church or another.
 We may have conscientiously made an effort to choose a church that agrees with our way of thinking, or, which is more likely, caters to our interests and pleasures.
 But regardless of the reason for our choice, we have turned our thinking over to the doctrines of that church.
 Once we have made our choice of churches, we then abandon our decision-making process and expect those who make the policies of the church to take us to our final destination and to tell us what we should believe or what we should reject.
 We also expect our pastor and our elders to instruct us on what is right and what is wrong.
 We assume they have a direct contact with God and therefore they know what God desires of us.